tpm2dev/tpm.dev.tutorials/README.md

 To have an easy way of improving existing tutorials and collaborate on creating new ones.

-## Current list of tutorials that will be transfered to GitHub from [TPM.dev]
+## Current list of tutorials from [TPM.dev] members

+1. Attestation, MakeCredential, ActivateCredential
 1. Boot with TPM: Secure vs Measured vs Trusted
-1. Remote Attestation protocols
 1. Random Number Generator

+## List of tutorials that will be transfered to GitHub from [TPM.dev]

 1. Attestation Keys (AK/AIK)
+1. Localities
+1. Remote Attestation protocols
 1. Quick setup for TPM.dev courses
-1. Localities
 1. Attestation Part 1

 ## Contributors